-SUDEP refers to the unexplained death of an individual, with a diagnosis of epilepsy, who
+SUDEP refers to the unexpected death of an individual, with a diagnosis of epilepsy, who dies

 It is not a condition or disease, but rather